 Dear Neighbors and Community,

-Our Public Safety Plan is now available translated in Chinese and Spanish.
-We have been working with City Departments and community-based partner to provide resources and implement our plan to stop violence in District 10.
+In Case You Missed It: Our Public Safety Plan is now available translated in Chinese and Spanish.
+We have been working with City Departments and community-based partners to provide resources and implement our plan to stop violence in District 10.

 Find the plan in different languages here: